-The next session of the Financial Leadership Academy (FLA) will begin in March 2022.
+The next session of the Financial Leadership Academy (FLA) will begin in the fall of 2022.
 It is a bold new approach building on our proven past success.
 The first sessions of FLA are practical education for clergy.
 For the implementation phase, our trained coaches will work with clergy and 2-5 members from each congregation – so you build a team that understands all of the principles and can help effect a real sea change in your church’s culture.

 Leading United Methodist thought leaders have been assembled to lead the clergy training, and we have trained a group of Coach Facilitators who are guiding each church team to transform their ministry.
 As we’ve seen in the past, there is also great strength and support provided by the peer groups in the program.